tbenade/wercker-devcenter/source/articles/introduction/pipeline.md

 ```

 Execution of the deployment pipeline is done inside a sandboxed
-environment which in turn is a box.
+environment which in turn is a **box**.
 In contrast to builds, deployments
 cannot have services defined.
 The pipeline itself consists of a series
 of steps that can either succeed or fail.
 Deploys pass when all steps
 have succesfully completed.
 Configuration management is done via its